Updated on 11/20/2020

 “Anxiety attack” is not an official clinical term.
 The latest edition of the “Diagnostic and Statistical Manual of Mental Disorders” [DSM-5], a book the vast majority of mental health professionals abide by, does not list it (we’ll be sure to update this article if that fact changes during the next release of the DSM).
 Instead, the term “anxiety attack” is a colloquial phrase coined by anxiety sufferers.

 The definition of an anxiety attack

-“Anxiety attack” is actually a colloquial term anxiety sufferers created to describe intense or extended periods of anxiety.
-An anxiety attack is more intense than a mere feeling of anxiety, but it isn’t as severe as a panic attack.
+“Anxiety attack” is actually a colloquial term that anxiety sufferers created to describe intense or extended periods of anxiety.
+Although an anxiety attack is more intense than a mere feeling of anxiety, it isn’t as severe as a panic attack.

 People began using the term because they felt like anxiety was attacking their life by interrupting periods of calmness, according to therapist Helen Odessky, author of “Stop Anxiety from Stopping You.”
 Many clients used the term in therapy, so mental health professionals became aware of it and began forming more detailed definitions.

-The definition and distinction between an anxiety attack vs. panic attack has become clearer, more refined.
-Nonetheless, there still isn’t an official definition of an anxiety attack.
+The definition and distinction between an anxiety attack vs. panic attack has become clearer and more refined over time.
+Nonetheless, there still isn’t an official definition for an anxiety attack.